Richard LaSalle

-Richard LaSalle (January 18, 1918 – April 5, 2015) was an American film score composer.
+Richard W. LaSalle (January 18, 1918 – April 5, 2015) was an American film score composer.

 Biography

 LaSalle was born in Louisville, Colorado.
 He began as a performer for local hotels as a pianist and orchestra leader between the 1940s and 1950s.
 In 1958 he joined the American Society of Composers and Publishers in which started his main career in film composing.
+He died in Carmel, California.